sai-mat-group/pv-nitrides/README.md

 The goal of the research project was to screen through the non-redox-active pnictide chemical space for identifying potential beyond-silicon photovoltaic materials.

 Each folder has key output files (and a few input files as well) from density functional theory calculations performed for a given compound.
-We performed structure relaxations, density of states (DOS), and/or defect calculations for each candidate.
+We performed structure relaxations, density of states (DOS), band structure, phonon displacements, and/or defect calculations for each candidate.